pratixashah/ETL-on-Zillow/README.md

 |  rentals          |   Rental Inventory         |  Zip Code, Msa Name, State, Month/Year  | 89 * 2069                     |
 |  schools          |   Schools' listing         |  Zip Code, School Name, Rating          | 6 * 246                       |

+**Why PostgreSQL was choosen?**
+- PostgreSQL free, open-source database.
+- PostgreSQL is a relational database management system ( RDBMS )
+- This dataset has more relational data where all tables are related by Zip Code / State.